 - Dinner at El Templete restaurant in Old Havana (included) followed by a farewell party at the Madrigal Bar back by our hotel.
 They offered an open bar and snacks and many of the people we had met on our tour were in attendance, so we got to chat in a more informal setting.
 We walked the two blocks back to the hotel.

 Saturday was our departure and return to Tampa.
 My roommate and I had booked a room at the Tampa Marriott and were glad that we did.
 After lunch in the airport with a couple of people from the tour, Jo Ann and I went up to our room and both fell asleep.
 We woke up for dinner and then went back to bed.
 We spent Sunday having a big breakfast and just hanging out at the pool until our 7 pm flight back to Albuquerque.
 It took me almost a full week to recover from all of this activity during which time, I worked on the photos linked from this blog.

-Click here to read my blog and observations and highlights from the trip.
+Read my blog and observations and highlights from the trip: A Week in Havana.

 **If the actual itinerary was different, please let me know and I’ll bring this list up to date.
 Thanks.